 My personal experience with feline cancer

-My first cat, Feebee, was diagnosed with intestinal lymphoma when he was 15 years old.
+My first cat, Feebee, was diagnosed with intestinal lymphoma in 1999 when he was 15 years old.
 He tolerated his chemotherapy protocol of a combination of Vincristine injections and oral Cytoxan and prednisone well.
-He would be a little subdued for about 24 hours following treatment.
+He was a little subdued for about 24 hours following treatment.
 His appetite wasn’t that great during that period, and he slept a lot more than usual, but the rest of the time, his quality of life was good.